adyaandata/walmart_sales_analysis/README.md

    - **Enhance Dataset**: Adding this calculated field will streamline further SQL analysis and aggregation tasks.

 ### 8. Load Data into PostgreSQL
-   - **Set Up Connections**: Connect to PostgreSQL using `sqlalchemy` and load the cleaned data into each database.
+   - **Set Up Connections**: Connect to PostgreSQL using `SQLAlchemy` and load the cleaned data into each database.
    - **Table Creation**: Set up tables in PostgreSQL using Python SQLAlchemy to automate table creation and data insertion.
    - **Verification**: Run initial SQL queries to confirm that the data has been loaded accurately.